lambertsbennett/AzureMLEngineer-Capstone/starter_file/README.md

 The objective of this project is to classify samples as either 'normal' or 'fraudulent' transactions.
 In order to do this I will use all available features present in the dataset.

 ### Access
 In order to access the Kaggle dataset, I downloaded the compressed dataset, extracted it, and registered it as a dataset in my Azure workspace.
-From this point I programmatically interact with it through the SDK.
+From this point I programmatically interacted with it through the SDK.

 ## Automated ML
 *TODO*: Give an overview of the `automl` settings and configuration you used for this experiment